All Episodes

 But if the bacteria have eaten it, isn't it actually gone?

-Uh anyway, a significant, significantly more optimistic assessment of the environmental effects of the oil well blowout came Tuesday from Edward Owens, who worked with Exxon for four years on the Alaska Valdez spill, and who has been hired as a consultant to BP.
+Well, anyway, a significant, significantly more optimistic assessment of the environmental effects of the oil well blowout came Tuesday from Edward Owens, who worked with Exxon for four years on the Alaska Valdez spill and who has been hired as a consultant to BP.

 Owens was quoted by the French news agency as saying the fragile Louisiana marshes would be close to pre-blowout condition within months, that the environmental impact on the Gulf as a whole would be quite small.

-Uh that this something's gonna have to happen to this guy.
+Whoa, something's going to have to happen to this guy.

 Doesn't he realize the permanent destruction of the Gulf is now settled science?